 Every previous attempt at global governance has foundered on religious difference.
 Secular constitutions alienate believers.
 Theocracies oppress dissenters.
 Religious pluralism devolves into either relativism (“all beliefs are equally true” - incoherent) or conflict (“my beliefs are true, yours are dangerous” - destructive).

-We ask: “How do we build a civilization where people with incompatible metaphysics can flourish together?”
+We ask: “How do we build a civilization where people with incompatible beliefs about God, the afterlife, and the meaning of existence can flourish together?”

 Law 5: Difference Sustains Life

-The fifth axiom of the Constitutional Core states: Difference Sustains Life.
-This isn’t mere tolerance - it’s recognition that diversity is structurally essential.
+The fifth axiom of the Five Laws (the constitutional principles underlying this framework) states: Difference Sustains Life.
+This isn’t mere tolerance—it’s recognition that diversity is structurally essential, like biodiversity in an ecosystem.

 Monocultures collapse.
 Systems with only one approach to problems are brittle.
 Religious and philosophical diversity creates resilience - different communities explore different solutions to the human condition, and humanity learns from all of them.